ThomasMartinoli/GIS_project7/Web/readme.txt

-This folder contains the maps that are genereted by the different step
+This folder contains the web code